arvid220u/invandringsbot/README.md

 1. Clone this repository.
 2. Rename the `apikeys_template.py` file to `apikeys.py`, and add your Twitter API keys as obtained from apps.twitter.com.
 3. Open the `setup.py` file.
 Fill in your trigger word, rant, and the Twitter handle of the bot.
 4. Finished setup!
 Now, start invandringsbot by calling `python3 mainbot.py`, when in the correct directory in your terminal.
-(Remember that you have to have python 3 installed.)

 ## Dependencies